ICESI-PI1/icesi-filantrop-a-equipo-3/docs/meets/week7/week7_report.md

 - ### **Luis Eduardo Charria Meneses**
   - **What I did?**
-    Nothing.
+    Found better styling to webpages using Bootstrap.

   - **What I'm going to do?**
-    I'm going to add the messages functionality.
+    Help changing the forms.

   - **Impediments**
     No time.